Longwood Plantations

 The weather was perfect.
 We were finally able to put the awnings out and sit outside.

-Friday: We just kind of rode around to get the lay at the land.
-We rode across the Mississippi River to the River View RV Park in Vidalia LA.
-It very nice and would probably stay there next time.
+Friday: We just kind of rode around to get a lay of the land.
+We rode across the Mississippi River to the River View RV Park in Vidalia, LA.
+It was very nice and we would probably stay there next time.

 The mansion was very interesting and I finally got to do a cemetery.
 It was a small family cemetery on the property but I finally got to do it!